 This information was recently broadcast by Crime Stoppers.
 It is, however, seldom used as people just don’t know about it.

 At a cursory glance, it sounds like a great idea.
 Unfortunately, it is not true.
 No bank has implemented such a security measure, even though it was recommended to US banks years ago.
 As a matter of fact, the software to make this work, ATM SafetyPIN software, was even patented by Illinois lawyer Joseph Zingher.
 However, as said, it was never implemented.

 Since then, this hoax of typing your ATM PIN in reverse when in a forced situation has been passed round and round.
 The truth is that if you type your ATM PIN in reverse, you will get an error from the ATM and no cash will be dispensed to you.

 Also, no police or security agency will be notified.
 Of course, delay tactics can be helpful in such an emergency situation, so typing in a wrong PIN under that situation may not entirely be a bad idea.
 But doing so can go this way or that.
 Typing in a wrong PIN, which is what your PIN in reverse is, might earn you a few slaps and kicks from your abductors.

 - Typing in your ATM PIN in reverse will get you a “wrong PIN” error

 - Typing your ATM PIN in reverse will not alert the police

-Stay calm.
-Stay focused.
+Stay alert and stay safe at the ATM, guys.
+Also stay calm and focused.
 Be good to everyone.
-If ever this reverse PIN panic code system is implemented on ATMs, your favourite digital super hero, Mister Mobility, will be here to update you.
+If ever this reverse PIN panic code system is implemented on ATMs, your favourite digital superhero, Mister Mobility, will be here to update you.
+For now, typing your PIN in reverse is as good as singing, “Twinkle, twinkle, little stars.
 To infinity and beyond! *zooms off into the horizon*